Click to view more details about each scholarship.

 Establishing this scholarship are Gannon's parents Paul and Ashley Hejlik, Taryn Hejlik, his brother and sister Aron and Aliya Hejlik, and from the proceeds of donations given in Gannon's memory.

-Board Member Polly Gustafson presented the 2022 '74 Prowlers Music Scholarship to Karleen Wilde.
+Joe Kezar presented the 2025 '74 Prowlers Music Scholarship to Mya Nicholson.

 The '74 Prowlers Music Scholarship is awarded to a Lincoln High School graduate.

-Board Member Darla Hegge presented Jacey Novak with the 2022 Amren-Jacobson Heritage Scholarship.
+Board Member Darla Hegge presented Audrey Schmidt with the 2025 Amren-Jacobson Heritage Scholarship.

 From left: Cheryl Amren Granlund, Marlys Amren McKinstry, Thomas Amren, Richard Amren